 The mountain bike trails are rolling and pleasant – a great place to introduce adventurous kids to the sport.
 Most of the trails are open to bikers, with the Flume Knob and Bear Den trails being the only exceptions, which are open only to hikers.
 All of the trails are relatively short, with Marble Mountain being the longest segment, and also one of the more challenging (ie: steeper) trails.
 The nice thing about this trail system is that the trails criss-cross with each other and the main trail from the parking lot, allowing many opportunities for tired ones to turn back.
 The “connector loop” is a gradual, wider trail, less rooty and hilly than the connecting side trails.
 They’re fun bike trails with dips and turns, and many chances to loop back around and try again, given their shorter mileages.
 And as far as Adirondack biking goes, these trails are less muddy than most, with cleared rolling trails that tend to dry out quite fast after a storm.

 The bike trails are also great for jogging, but if you’re looking to hike and not bike, you’re better off heading up one of the smaller mountains in the trail system.
-Marble Mountain is the longest trail (1.5 miles) that is also a bike trail, and if you hike Flume Knob or Bear Den, you won’t see any bikers on the trails (not only is biking not allowed, but these trails are too steep to make for enjoyable biking).
+Marble Mountain is the longest trail (1.5 miles) that is also a bike trail, and if you hike Flume Knob or Bear Den Mountain, you won’t see any bikers on the trails (not only is biking not allowed, but these trails are too steep to make for enjoyable biking).
 Both Bear Den and Flume Knob have beautiful views from the top and are quick and enjoyable hikes that provide sustained uphill hiking, but nothing too technical or challenging, making them a great pick for families introducing their kids to hiking, or those out for a quick morning or afternoon hike in between other activities in Placid.
 While both trails have lookouts that face only in one direction, they each face out in near-opposite directions, giving a unique view from each.
 The view from the top of Bear Den is quite striking, giving you a close-up of Whiteface and the slides on its southeastern face.
+This peak is also part of the Lake Placid 9er Hiking Challenge if that's anything you're inspired to do.

 If you choose to hike Bear Den, the beginning of this trail is less well-marked than that of Flume Knob.
 At the intersection with the Whiteface upper connector, the trail is marked merely by a “no bicycles allowed” marker on a tree.
 However, once you begin to head up the trail, it is clearly marked by yellow Whiteface Trails markers all the way to the top.
 Shortly before the top there will be a red wooden sign with “Bear Den Mtn” engraved on it, pointing towards the top of the peak.
 This sign and the square red markers on a couple of trees nearby are the only remnants of the original trail, as the current trail up Bear Den takes a different route than the original trail.
 One final note on Bear Den Mountain is that it is less frequently hiked than Flume Knob and while it is well-marked, the trail can get covered with leaves, so you will want to make sure you are keeping an eye out for the yellow markers in these places.
 That said, don’t let this dissuade you – if you follow the markers, you’re sure to be rewarded with a beautiful view at the top!